Vodafone mobile plans: price, data, best-value options and more compared

 This plan is already good value, costing only $20.83 per month, however with the current deal, it becomes even better value, dropping to $12.42 per month, for 20GB of data instead of 12.5GB.

-This prepaid plan gives you 40GB for the first 6 recharges, which means you’ll be paying a very competitive $0.78 per GB.
-You can also rollover leftover data to use after the first six recharges.
+This postpaid plan gives you 60GB for the first 6 recharges, which means you’ll be paying a very competitive $0.58 per GB.
+You can also rollover leftover data and continue to use it after the first six recharges.

 Plans to avoid: